Votre Faust: History

 In 1960, the French author Michel Butor published an article with a title that may be translated as "Music, a Realist Art: Words and Music".
 When Pousseur read Butor's exhortation to composers to rediscover music's representational power, he felt a resonance with his own growing doubts about the Darmstadt aesthetic with which he had been associated for nearly a decade.
 On 29 September 1960 Pousseur wrote to Butor, asking to collaborate on a project and proposing the theme of Faust.
-Their first contact was some months later, when Pousseur was preparing the premiere of Répons at the Domaine musical in Paris, and in June of 1961 Butor came to Belgium to plan the details of the project with Pousseur.
+Their first contact was some months later, when Pousseur was preparing the premiere of Répons at the Domaine musical in Paris, and in June 1961 Butor came to Belgium to plan the details of the project with Pousseur.
 In 1962 they published a preliminary version of the libretto.
 Work on the music proceeded slowly, over a period of time that included Pousseur's three-year residency at the University of Buffalo.
 The opera was first performed in a concert version on 17 March 1968 in Buffalo, New York, and finally staged for the first time on 15 January 1969 at the Piccola Scala in Milan, in a production that lasted nearly three and a half hours.

 Shortly after the Milan performance, an hour-long documentary film was made for Belgian television, without the participation of either the stage directors or set designer of the La Scala production.
 This film, titled Les voyages de Votre Faust and directed by Jean Antoine, includes the closing section of the opera, with all of the possible endings shown in succession, each with a number of the preceding scenes assembled in different sequences, to illustrate the changing contexts.

 Up to the end of the twentieth century, Votre Faust had been staged only twice since the Milan premiere in 1969: a production of the revised version in a German translation (billed as a "world premiere") at the Musiktheater im Revier in Gelsenkirchen on 13 March 1982, and another in Bonn in 1999.
 None of these stagings were completely successful.
 Pousseur himself described the first production as the opera's "création-naufrage" (premiere-shipwreck) and "an artistic disaster", and the second as "only an approximation".
 It was staged again at Radialsystem V in Berlin in March 2013, in a co-production by Work in Progress and Theater Basel, also taken to Basel in November of the same year.